 Here’s the direct purchase link of the TopDon TopScan on Amazon.
 You should take a look.

-The Best Budget OBD II Scanners (Under $100): Summary
+The Best Budget OBD II Scanners (Under $100): Short Summary

 The best budget OBD II scanners are the AD410, NT301, and TopScan.
-If you’re interested in an affordable code reader, any of the options presented above will serve: no unit will fail you from the options above if you’re on a budget.
+If you’re interested in an affordable code reader, any of the options presented above will serve: no unit will fail you from the options (especially if you’re on a budget).

 That said, if you’re still confused, the guide below should help.

-- If you’re looking for a basic code reader (that will be in your glove box) and prize durability above all else, the Ancel AD410 is where you should be looking.
+- If you’re looking for a basic code reader (that will be in your glove box) and, importantly, prize durability above all else, the Ancel AD410 is where you should be looking.

 - If you’re curious about what the codes your device reads mean and would appreciate direct pointers in that regard, the Foxwell NT301 should be where your attention should be.